 🚀 A month after the beta release, Purchases page had 142 engaged users with a total of 2,171 successful sales.

-Project Introduction
+I. Project Introduction

-Context on Adesa Clear:
+Context on Adesa Clear

 When Carvana acquired Adesa in 2022, its auction business was declining due to competition from digital auctions, KAR's shift to online sales, and Covid's impact on physical auctions.
-Initially, Carvana Auction was used to dispose of vehicles that didn't meet Carvana's high brand standards, but after the acquisition it was rebranded as Adesa Clear, gaining 56 physical auction locations across 4,000 acres.
-To regain market share and improve profitability, Carvana launched the Digital Auction Platform (DAP) in 2023, seeing early success but still aiming to replace Adesa's outdated Dealerblock, improve the buyer experience, and expand Clear nationwide in 2024.
+Initially, CarvanaACCESS was used to dispose of vehicles that didn't meet Carvana's high brand standards, but after the acquisition it was rebranded as Adesa Clear, gaining 56 physical auction locations across 4,000 acres.
+To regain market share and improve profitability, Carvana launched the rebranded Adesa Clear in 2023, seeing early success but still aiming to replace Adesa's original outdated platform, improve the buyer experience, and expand Adesa Clear nationwide in 2024.

 How might we provide our automotive dealers with the most efficient post-purchase experience that is transparent, efficient, and complete?

+II.
 How are we measuring success?

 Increase percentage of checkout on Adesa Clear by 850% (~35.6K sales) by Q1 of 2025.
 For reference, from the beta launch in September 2023, there has been a total of ~4K+ sales.

-What's wrong with the current purchases experience?
+V. What's wrong with Adesa's current purchases experience?

 There's a lack of information hierarchy, and it's hard to tell what piece of information is most important.